samyarsadat/ROS-Robot/Source Code/README.md

+# THIS FILE IS NOT UP-TO-DATE AND WILL BE CHANGED.

 ### Note: Source code is a work in progress.
 **Raspberry Pi Pico src:** Code that will run on the two Raspberry Pi Picos.<br>
 **ROS Nodes src:** All of the ROS nodes that I wrote for the Robot.
 (Will run on the Raspberry Pi 4)<br>